 6-7a.
 The NSACF triggers a notification towards the AF and sends the Nnsacf_SliceEvent Exposure_Notify (Event ID, Event Filter, Event Reporting information) message to the NEF as described in TS 23.502 [8].

 7b-9.
 The NEF forwards the message to the AF for single NSACF or aggregates reporting information for multiple NSACFs in the Nnef_EventExposure_Notify (Event ID, Event Filter, Event Reporting information) message as described in TS 23.502 [8].
-The Event Filter parameter shall be the mapped ENSI from the S-NSSAI for the AF deployed outside the 3GPP operator domain.
+The Event Filter parameter shall be the mapped AF-Service-Identifier from the S-NSSAI for the AF deployed outside the 3GPP operator domain.

 *** END CHANGES ***